stashed/stash/docs/guides/minio_server.md

     prune: true
 ```

-If everything goes well, `Restic` will take backup of the volume periodically with 1 minute interval.
+If everything goes well, `Backup` will take backup of the volume periodically with 1 minute interval.
 You can see if the backup working correctly using this command
 ,
 ```console
 $ kubectl get restic minio-restic -o yaml